Editors' Note: Updated Feb. 22 with additional information on what to expect for Mobile World Congress.

 Like Samsung, LG has often used MWC to unveil its latest G series flagship Android phone.
 This year looks to be the same and then some, with the Korean phone maker set to host a Feb.
 24 press event in Barcelona the day before the mobile show officially gets underway.
-And LG apparently has two phones up its sleeve, with the LG G8 ThinQ and LG V50 ThinQ on tap for MWC.
+And LG apparently has multiple phones up its sleeve, with the LG G8 ThinQ and LG V50 ThinQ leading the way MWC.

 According to leaks and rumors, the G8 will look a lot like the G7 ThinQ and carry the same 6.1-inch, top-notched screen.
-LG has already confirmed that the new phone will feature a 3D camera up front, possibly adding a face unlock feature similar to what iPhone users enjoy, and the company has teased that gesture controls are coming to the G8 as well.
+LG has already confirmed that the new phone will feature a 3D camera up front, possibly adding a face unlock feature similar to what iPhone users enjoy, and that the phone's screen will double as an audio amplifier.
+In addition, LG has teased that gesture controls are coming to the G8.

 Credit: Evan Blass/@evleaksAs for the V50, the latest edition to LG’s premium line would be arriving ahead of schedule if it shows up in Barcelona — the V40 just came out in October.
 But LG could speed up the release to flaunt the V50’s 5G capabilities in partnership with Sprint.
 LG has already promised a phone that’s powered by the Snapdragon 855, uses a Vapor Chamber cooling system and packs a 4,000 mAh battery.